 Figure 2.5 shows how a gateway connects a telephone device to the data network (such as the Internet).
 This example shows that the gateway must convert both audio and control signals.
 There are two audio paths through the gateway, one from the caller to the Internet and the other from the Internet to the caller.
 The gateway converts the audio from the telephone set micro- phone to packets of data that can be sent through the Internet on channel 1.
 Packets that are received from the Internet are converted to audio on channel 2.
 The gateway also monitors for control commands to be received from the telephone or the Internet.
 This example shows that the user has requested to make a three way cal by pushing the flash button on the telephone (or by momentarily pressing the hook-switch).
-The gateway senses this request and creates a control packet that is sent to the ITSP.
-When the ITSP receives this request, it sends a command message to the gateway indicating it should create a dial tone and gathers the dialed digits for the three-way call..
+The gateway senses this request, it sends a command message to the gateway indicating it should create a dial tone and gathers the dialed digits for the three-way call..